Should you Buy Now Pay Later?

 If you’ve only got a minute,

-- Buy Now, Pay Later (BNPL) scheme is a new method of payment which allows consumers to pay for their purchases in short instalment periods without any interest charges or fees.
+- Buy Now, Pay Later (BNPL) scheme is a method of payment which allows consumers to pay for their purchases in short instalment periods without any interest charges or fees.

 - The scheme does not require a credit card, unlike Instalment Payment Plans (IPP).